GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/model.md

 #### Task Implementation

-For every custom task of your node, you have to implement the following class derived from the `BrainSimulator.Task.MyTask` class.
+For every custom task of your node, you have to implement the following class derived from the `GoodAI.Core.Task.MyTask` class.
 See the following code for details:

 ``` csharp
 [Description(“Initialize neurons”), MyTaskInfo(OneShot = true)]